DataONEorg/dataone-web/content/learning/training.md

   id: upcoming-training
   background: data-wave
   small_title: Upcoming Training
-  title: Reproducible Research Techniques for Synthesis
+  title: CoreR
   intro: ''
   blocks:
   - template: markdown
     style: default
-    content: "**Dates: November 12-13 and 17-18  \nLocation: Remote (via Zoom)**\n\nThis five-day workshop is designed to help researchers stay abreast of current best practices and initiatives and get started on acquiring good data science skills to maximize their productivity, share their data with the scientific community effectively and efficiently, and benefit from the re-use of their data by others.
+    content: "**Dates: April 1-5, 2024  \nLocation: National Center for Ecological Analysis and Synthesis in Santa Barbara, CA**\n\nThis five-day course is designed to help researchers apply essential data science tools to environmental research.
+      It will teach particiapnts about open data, collaborative softward, and reproducible analystical workflows all while highlighting technical skills need to do open science in the ever-evolving data science field.
-      \n\nThe course will be held remotely and run on November 12 and 13, break for the weekend, and resume for November 16, 17 and 18.
-Full details and registraiton information available at the link below."
+      \n\nThe course will be held in-person and run on April 1-5, 2024.
+Full details and information available at the link below."
   type: ''
   background_image: ''